 - Uber.
-Uber does operate in the more populated dense areas, so it is recommended that you use Uber when traveling in the vicinity of San Jose, especially to and from the airport.
+Uber does operate in more populated dense areas, so it is recommended that you use Uber when traveling in the vicinity of San Jose, especially to and from the airport.
 Rates do tend to be a bit more effective than taxi cabs. - WhatsApp.
 WhatsApp is a communications tool that works on a wifi connection.
-The majority of people in Costa Rica rely on Whatsapp to communicate with one another.
-It is highly advised that you download Whatsapp prior to departing your point of origin and perform a communications check with a representative from Camp Zen Commando (See Section 15.0) - Currency convertor.
+Most people in Costa Rica rely on Whatsapp to communicate with one another.
+It is highly advised that you download Whatsapp before departing your point of origin and perform a communications check with a representative from Camp Zen Commando (See Points of Contact) - Currency convertor.
 A currency converter will assist you in converting local currency into USD in a more timely manner.
-The majority of establishments do accept USD, credit cards, and debit cards.
+Most establishments accept USD, credit cards, and debit cards.
 ATMs are available throughout the country and offer English and Spanish options. - Waze.
 Waze is a GPS navigation software app owned by Google.
 It works on smartphones and tablet computers that have GPS support.
 It provides turn-by-turn navigation information and user-submitted travel times and route details while downloading location-dependent information over a mobile telephone network.
 Many vendors in Costa Rica use Waze for navigation purposes.